nickd-ISU/reu-cpp-snippets/README.md

 ## 🚨 Extra Challenges 📝
 In the **/challenges** folder, I've added some supplemental challenges for you to work on.
 These are not required, but they will help you practice the concepts we've learned in the lab.
 Use code from the **/snippets** folder to help you solve the problems!

+Add a new project to your solution for each new challenge.

 # Visual Studio 👨‍💻
 ## Project Structure
 Visual Studio applications are organized into **solutions** and **projects**.
 A solution is a collection of projects.
 A project is a collection of files that are compiled together.
 Everytime you create a new file with a **main()** function, you will need to create a new project!